AHOCHI/AHOCHI-server/README.md

 ## Development setup
 1. Clone this repo
+2. Run "npm install" from the package.json directory
-2. If you are not running a database locally you will need to set the "AHOCHI_PROXY" environment variable to the external server you would like to connect to.
+3. If you are not running a database locally you will need to set the "AHOCHI_PROXY" environment variable to the external server you would like to connect to.
 For example:
 	"set AHOCHI_PROXY=192.168.1.120"
-3. If you have nodemon installed you can just run "nodemon" from the package.json directory.
+4. If you have nodemon installed you can just run "nodemon" from the package.json directory.
 Otherwise you will need to run "npm start" and restart the process manually after server changes.